anasalbahriii/F26-ECSE395-ama456/Weekly project log/Week2.md

 ## What We Did

 **2026-09-02**

-- Met as a group via zoom and Prepared questions for our stakeholder interview
+- Met as a group via zoom (the day before the meeting with the stakeholder) and Prepared questions for our stakeholder interview
-- Split the note-taking and question-asking roles across the team
+- Split the note-taking and quesytion-asking roles across the team

 **2026-09-03**
 - Interviewed our stakeholder over zoom
 - Documented her problem, her routine, and her constraints
 - Wrote up the interview summary

 **2026-09-04**
 - Updated this log and the table of contents
 - Committed and pushed my work